 - Self-guided tour of animals — some you won’t see anywhere else in the park!

 - Keep your eyes peeled for gorillas, meerkats, okapi, a bird exhibit, and hippos in an underwater viewing area!

 Gorilla Falls Exploration Trail is a self-guided walking tour that takes you into a lush, tropical forest found in the heart of Africa where you can explore a variety of old and new animal friends.

 As you enter the Gorilla Falls Exploration Trail, look to the right.
 The first animal exhibit is that of the Black and White Colobus Monkeys.
 Their diet consists of leaves, buds, seeds and fruit and in the wild (Kenya) are found mostly in trees.
 They are hunted for their fur, but today, their existence is more threatened by the destruction of forests.
 Unlike other monkeys, Colobus monkeys have no thumb.

 The Okapi, Okapia johnstoni , is the only known living relative of the giraffe.
 They are dark chestnut brown with distinctive stripes on their legs, similar to Zebras.The most giraffe-like feature of the okapi is their very long black tongue.
 The Okapi have always been rare and is very shy.
 They are native to the tropical forests of northeastern Zaire.

 As you leave the first observation post, your path takes you into a research building.
-The research building has a few small exhibits, but the highlight of your visit will be the Naked Mole Rats.
-(Wheelchair/Stroller note: the doors in and out of the research building are awkward and heavy!)
+The research building has a few small exhibits, including reptiles and amphibians, but the highlight of your visit will be the Naked Mole Rats.

 Soon the sound of birds fill your ears as you enter the aviary area.
 Carmine bee-eaters, red-bearded barbets, Brimstone canaries and other rare African birds can be found here.
 Don’t spend all your time looking up — you’ll find birds on ground level too!